AntonTumilovich/https-flows.nodered.org-node-node-red-contrib-yandex-alice-command/README.md

 * Fixed Get token with pasword that include special chars

 Changes in version 1.08 15/06/20:
-* Added Send to All speakers or to one speaker
+* Added Send to All speakers or to selected speaker

 <img src="http://wiki.swiitch.ru/images/3/3e/Node_red_yandex_alice.png">